ab1355/SynapseFlow/dev.md

 - **Backend (`database/schema.sql`)**: Added a `pricing_tiers` table and updated the `user_profiles` table to include a `tier_id`.
 This allows for different levels of access and features based on the user's subscription.
 - **Backend (`shared/schema.ts`)**: Updated the Drizzle schemas to reflect the database changes, including the new `tier` property on the `users` table.
 - **Backend (`server/lib/AgentFactory.ts`)**: Modified the `AgentFactory` to read the user's tier from the `UserContext` and dynamically gate access to agents based on the permissions defined in `TIER_AGENT_ACCESS`.
 This ensures that users only have access to the agents included in their pricing plan.

+### Phase 8: File-Based Brain Dumps with `unstructured.io`
+- **Status**: ✅ Complete
+- **Description**: To expand the input capabilities beyond plain text, the application now supports file uploads.
+Users can submit documents (PDF, DOCX), images, and other file types, and the system will extract the text content for processing.
+This was achieved by integrating the `unstructured.io` library.
+- **Initial Implementation (Cloud API)**: The feature was first built using the `unstructured.io` cloud API.
+This involved creating an `unstructuredService` to handle API requests with an API key.
+- **Final Implementation (Open-Source & Self-Hosted)**: To prioritize data privacy and eliminate external dependencies, the service was reconfigured to use a local, self-hosted `unstructured` API instance running in a Docker container.
+- **Backend (`server/routes.ts`)**: A new endpoint, `/api/brain-dump/file`, was created to handle `multipart/form-data` requests.
+It uses `multer` to process the file upload before passing it to the `unstructuredService`.
+- **Backend (`server/lib/unstructuredService.ts`)**: This new service encapsulates the logic for interacting with the `unstructured` API.
+It was updated to point to the local Docker container (`http://localhost:8002`) and no longer requires an API key.
+- **Frontend (`client/src/components/BrainDumpInterface.tsx`)**: The brain dump component was enhanced with a file input, allowing users to select and attach a file.
+The UI was designed to handle either text input or a file upload, but not both simultaneously.
+- **Frontend (`client/src/pages/Home.tsx`)**: The main page was updated with a new handler function (`handleFileSubmit`) to manage the file upload process, sending the file to the new backend endpoint.
+- **Documentation (`README.md`)**: The project's `README` was updated with detailed instructions on how to install Docker and run the `unstructured` API container, ensuring a smooth setup process for future developers.